Azure/azure-functions-sql-extension/README.md

 Further information on the Azure SQL binding for Azure Functions is also available in the [Azure Functions docs](https://docs.microsoft.com/azure/azure-functions/functions-bindings-azure-sql).

+## Supported SQL Server Versions

+This extension supports all versions of SQL Server currently in support under the [Product and Services Lifecycle](https://learn.microsoft.com/lifecycle/products) (currently SQL Server 2014 or higher).
+Using versions of SQL Server that are out of support may result in unexpected or incorrect behavior, so it is recommended to only use supported versions with this extension.

+For more information about options with out-of-support versions see the [SQL Server end of support options](https://learn.microsoft.com/sql/sql-server/end-of-support/sql-server-end-of-support-overview) page.

 ## Known Issues

 - Output bindings against tables with columns of data types `NTEXT`, `TEXT`, or `IMAGE` are not supported and data upserts will fail.
 These types [will be removed](https://docs.microsoft.com/sql/t-sql/data-types/ntext-text-and-image-transact-sql) in a future version of SQL Server and are not compatible with the `OPENJSON` function used by this Azure Functions binding.